This document serves as a guide for reviewing PRs that apply autoware_agnocast_wrapper.

 - Agnocast Repository - Agnocast source code including kernel module, heaphook, bridge, etc.

-- Agnocast README - Agnocast architecture, supported environments, installation procedures
+- Agnocast Documentation - Agnocast architecture, supported environments, installation procedures

 - agnocast::Node and rclcpp::Node Interface Comparison - API differences between